ojusave/music_recommendation_pgvector/README.md

 ---

-**Built for the Render community**
+**Built for developers**

-*This demo showcases the power of combining modern ML techniques with PostgreSQL's vector capabilities on Render's platform.*
+*This demo showcases the power of combining modern ML techniques with PostgreSQL's vector capabilities.*